canberksahin/canberksahin/README.md

 * Learn to code 3-4 hours a day with no distraction ( One or two day off a week. )
 * Read more books
-* Avoid the over using social media
+* Avoid over using social media
 * Adopting the minimalism life style
 * 🔜